abc2-spartans/ne-bookstore-api/README.md

-# Node-Express Bookstore API
+# Node-Express Bookstore API (MongoDB + Mongoose version)

+## MongoDB with Mongoose ORM

+This project now uses [Mongoose](https://mongoosejs.com/) as the ORM for MongoDB.
+All database operations are handled via Mongoose models and schemas.

+### Migration Notes
+- The `Book` model is now a Mongoose schema (`src/models/book.model.js`).
+- All CRUD operations are handled via Mongoose methods.
+- No direct usage of the MongoDB driver remains in the codebase.

+### Running the App
+- Install dependencies: `yarn install`
+- Start the server: `yarn start` or `node app.js`

+---

-A modern RESTful API for managing books, built with Node.js, Express.js, and SQLite using ES Modules.
+A modern RESTful API for managing books, built with Node.js, Express.js, and MongoDB using Mongoose ORM and ES Modules.

 ## 🚀 Features

 - **Full CRUD Operations** - Create, Read, Update, Delete books
-- **SQLite Database** - Lightweight, file-based database
+- **MongoDB Database** - Powerful, scalable NoSQL database using Mongoose ORM
 - **ES Modules** - Modern JavaScript module system
 - **Health Check Endpoints** - Multiple health check routes
 - **JSON API** - RESTful JSON responses